This article introduces the datasets we maintain for search analyses:

 - Accepting spelling suggestions

 Finally, we track the number of organic searches.
-These would be searches initiated directly from a search engine provider, not through a search access point.
+These searches are not via SAPs and are instead entered directly via a search engine provider, typically by visiting the provider's website and entering a search query through their website's interface.

 Tagged vs Untagged Searches